cheetz/THP3_Updates/README.md

 - Bit.ly link for the Red Canary Windows ATT&CK Matrix is broken.
 The new link is https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/windows-matrix.md.

+- It looks like the latest Windows 10 update might have broken the PowerShell version of Mimikatz.
+So the tool like, HideMyPS might not be working properly until they fix this.
+More to come on this.

 Recommendations from Readers (or from me):